 Graff designs and distributes but does not manufacture its faucets.
 They are made by Valvex, S.A. and imported from Poland.

 Valvex has been in the metal fabrication business since 1922.
-It became part of the Meridian International Group after a major investment in the company in 1994.[1][2]
+It became part of the Meridian International Group after a major investment in the company in 1994[1][2], just after the fall of the Soviet Union and dissolution of the Warsaw Pact.

 Faucet Construction